 - scripts to be included into Resources\scripts\

-- for graphics you also have to add a *.txt file with the graphics filename (but ending txt) which is declaring the properties of the respective file.
-So assuming you put in an image called “wallpaper.png” you also have to add a “wallpaper.txt” with this content:
+- for each image you also have to add a *.txt file into Resources\pictures with the images’s filename.
+The text file is declaring the properties of the related image.
+So assuming you store an image called “wallpaper.png” you also have to add a “wallpaper.txt” with this content:

 Has Alpha Channel: yes Number of Animations: 0 Horizontal Animation: no Vertical Resizable: no Horizontal Resizable: no Fixed Top: 0 Fixed Bottom: 0 Fixed Left: 0 Fixed Right: 0

-Also keep in mind that Kontakt will first look into the Resources folder.
+When you open your instrument (nki), Kontakt will first look into the Resources folder.
 Only if Kontakt can’t find any files there, it will proceed looking into the nkr file.
-So the Resources folder has always priority which is very useful for developers because you don’t need create the resources container again and again after adding only one more new file.
+So the Resources folder has always priority which is very useful for developers because you don’t need to update the resources container (the nkr file) again and again after adding only one new file.

 Purpose of the nkr file – publishing your instrument

-It’s also recommended to test if all files are included there before publishing your instrument.
+It’s also recommended to test if all files are included in the nkr file there before publishing your instrument.
 For this just copy your instrument folder (without the resources folder) to another location on your hard drive.
 Open the instrument (nki) from the new location and check if anything is missing.
 The most obvious you will notice instantly are missing images.